kedarvartak/NestJS/Core-Concepts/README.md

 -   `app.controller.ts`: A basic controller with one route.
 -   `app.service.ts`: A basic service with a single method.

-Now, let's dive into what these concepts mean.
+Now, let's dive into what these concepts mean using a simple analogy: imagine a restaurant.

-## Controllers: Handling Requests
+## Controllers: The Waiter

-Controllers are responsible for handling incoming requests and returning responses to the client.
-In NestJS, a controller is a class decorated with the `@Controller()` decorator.
+A **Controller** is like a **waiter** in a restaurant.
+Its job is to:
+1.  **Listen** for a customer's (a user's) request.
+2.  **Understand** what the customer wants (e.g., "I want the menu").
+3.  **Go to the kitchen** (the Service) to get what the customer asked for.
+4.  **Bring the food** (the data/response) back to the customer.

+In NestJS, a controller listens for incoming web requests (like when a user visits a URL) and then calls the appropriate service to handle that request.

 ```typescript
 // src/app.controller.ts
 import { Controller, Get } from '@nestjs/common';
 import { AppService } from './app.service';